Are you passionate about something?

 These are tips on how to get model releases and what I can do to obtain them.
 Let’s start with how you ask for a person to sign a model release.
 Less is more when asking someone to sign a model release.
 I always start with the reason I am making the photos.
 I am here at the university, helping them with their recruiting materials.
 Can I take your picture?
 Once they say yes, I will follow up with question two.
 Can you sign a model release that permits the university to use your photo?
 At this point, I find it best not to open the can of worms.
 I let them open the can of worms if necessary.
 95% of the time, people will sign the model release.
 For those less than 5%, I talk about what their signature allows the university to do with the photos and what most likely could be some possible uses of the images.
 For example, “The school will put these into their database of photos and then use them for things like their website, recruiting printed materials, posters, billboards and maybe as part of a TV ad, for example.”

-At this point, I have only had a handful of people in my career say no to permitting the use of their photos.
+At this point, only a handful of people in my career have said no to permitting the use of their photos.

 What not to do